Step 1. Choose your course

 - Doctorate by Research – offering a coursework component in parallel with meetings with your research, giving high-level engagement with the key literature in your research area.

-- Master of Philosophy (MPhil) – an internationally recognised masters degree by research that requires the completion of a thesis of 30 000–40 000 words.
+- Master of Philosophy (MPhil) – an internationally recognised masters course by research that requires the completion of a thesis of 30 000–40 000 words.

 - Masters by Research – different from the MPhil it offers a coursework component, along with a shorter thesis of about 30 000 words.